sharkymark/v2-templates/deprecated/intellij-web/README.md

-## JetBrains IntelliJ Ultimate in a browser
+## JetBrains IntelliJ Ultimate or Community in a browser

 This is a Kubernetes pod with JetBrains IntelliJ Ultimate IDE and projector to run in a browser

 ## How it works

+- Ask user if they want Community or IDEA Ultimate
 - JetBrains and code-server IDEs are installed in the image.
 - Once the workspace starts, the JetBrains `projector` CLI configures and starts the JetBrains IDE and code-server (VS Code) IDE to run in a browser
+- If IDEA Ultimate, run `remote-dev-server.sh` in `/opt/<ide folder>/bin` to create symbolic link to point Gateway to container's JetBrains IDE

 ## Important notes